projectsveltos/sveltos/docs/register/register-cluster.md

 - The addon sets up **service accounts**, **RBAC**, and creates a `SveltosCluster` resource for each cluster.
 - Sveltos can now manage the clusters.

-For more information about the integration, refer to the [sveltos-ocm-addon GitHub repository](https://github.com/guilhem/sveltos-ocm-addon).
+For more information about the integration and deployment, refer to the [sveltos-ocm-addon GitHub repository](https://github.com/guilhem/sveltos-ocm-addon).

 ## Register Management Cluster